danielwrobert/archives/cupofvoodoo/README.md

 # Cup of Voodoo

-This is a static archive of cupofvoodoo.com (which is no longer hosted).

-Originally this site was built on WordPress.
+This is a static archive of cupofvoodoo.com, which was originally built with WordPress.

 Since it has been archived some time ago, I recently decided to export it to a static site with the [WP2Static](https://github.com/WP2Static/wp2static) plugin.